-Fitness traditionalists, old school gym class teachers and every morning workout show that hit the airwaves over the past few decades have pounded it into the public's heads that exercise should begin with stretching.
-Recently however, almost every study is proving that old belief system wrong and the more cutting edge fitness programs are beginning with more sport-specific movements and warming up the muscles that will be most used during that activity.
+Fitness traditionalists, old school gym class teachers and every morning workout show over the past few decades have pounded it into the public's heads that exercise should begin with stretching.
+However, most recent studies proove the old belief system wrong and more cutting edge fitness programs are beginning with more sport-specific movements and warming up the muscles that will be most used during that activity.

 Whether you're stretching and holding instead of bouncing or not doesn’t matter.
 Stretching cold muscles is the equivalent to taking a rubber band out of the freezer and immediately beginning to pull it.
 What happens?
 You see slight tears begin to happen in the band and then, as more pressure is applied, the rubber band snaps.
 Muscles are very similar in structure to these elastic bands so a better preparation is to warm these muscles up before putting pressure on them and forcing them perform.